openemr/openemr-devops/stacks/appliance/README.md

 ## Administration

 The OpenEMR appliance is a Ubuntu 16.04 instance built around the [OpenEMR Docker](https://hub.docker.com/r/openemr/openemr/) and a MySQL 5.7 container equipped with Duplicity and Percona XtraBackup.
-You may ssh or scp to the instance on localhost:22 (see below for credentials), and you can consult the notes on our (cloud solution)[../single-server/README.md] for more about the automated backups and how to interact with service containers.
+You may ssh or scp to the instance on localhost:22 (see below for credentials), and you can consult the notes on our [cloud solution](../single-server/README.md) for more about the automated backups and how to interact with service containers.

 ### Credentials